September 29, 2010

 In Monday's protests, thousands of people defied curfews and took to the streets, chanting anti-India and anti-US slogans and burning effigies of US President Barack Obama, our correspondent says.

 An angry mob set fire to several government buildings and a Protestant-run school, as well as attacking a police station, he adds.
+Police fired live ammunition to break up the demonstrations, and confirmed that 15 civilians had been killed.

 Several of the deaths were reported to have occurred in Budgam district, with others reported in the village of Tangmarg, where the school was burned.